BorjaPintos/pepitoScript/README.md

 pepitoScript
 ============

-#Script that we uses in seriespepito.com and peliculaspepito.com
+#Script that we uses in seriespepito.to

 ####Author : Borja Pintos